Climate-adaptive building shell: Related concepts

 CABS is only one designation for an envelope concept that can be described by a range of different terms.
 Several variations on the term 'adaptive' can be used, including: active, advanced, dynamic, interactive, kinetic, responsive, intelligent and switchable.
 In addition, the concepts of responsive architecture, kinetic architecture, intelligent building are closely related.
 The main difference with CABS is that the adaptation takes place at the building shell level, whereas the other concepts consider a whole-building approach.

 Categorization of CABS

 Like any other system, CABS have several independent characteristics by which they can be categorized.
 Therefore, the same CABS may fit somehow into all of these categories.
 What may be different from one CABS to another is the subcategorization, which discriminates based on the attributes of each one of them.
 The following are some of the possible categorizations that may be found in the literature.

 Climate responsive systems

 As the name says, they are categorized based on the climatic factors they tackle.
 Their behavior is based on producing a change in heat, light, air, water and/or other types of energy.
 Thus, they are subcategorized into three types: solar-responsive systems, air-flow-responsive systems, and other natural sources responsive systems.

+Emerging technologies of Climate Adaptive Curtain Wall

+A climate-adaptive building curtain wall possesses the ability to repeatedly and reversibly modify its heat transfer characteristics (U-Value and SHGC) in response to evolving performance demands and variable environmental conditions.
+This adaptation aims to enhance the overall efficiency of the building.

+This capability entails the continuous adjustment of the envelope's parameters autonomously, without relying on external power sources.
+The primary objective is to elevate the comfort and productivity of individuals within the building by enabling the structure to sensitively react to its surroundings.
+Additionally, an adaptive shell offers energy-saving benefits, technology demonstrates a potential of 30% reduction in total energy consumption.

+However, it's not enough to merely advance the technology; it's equally crucial for the new technology to seamlessly integrate into existing infrastructure.
+To achieve this, the system perpetually alters the building shell's heat transfer properties by air circulation within the hermetically sealed curtain wall panel, achieving the desired effects.
+Consequently, this pioneering technology will significantly diminish the carbon footprint of tall buildings while enhancing the well-being of their occupants.